ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 14662195d6829       About a minute ago   Ready               static-nginx-example-server   default             0                   (default)
 ```

-As we can see out nginx container is up and running.
+As we can see our nginx container is up and running.
-Let's check wheather it works as expected.
+Let's check whether it works as expected.

 ```bash
 curl localhost